PPindel/blackjack-game/README.md

 The plan for the next updates is to add virtual currency and implement betting system for each deal.

 # Testing
+The site was tested in 4 browsers for Windows PC - Chrome, Firefox, Edge, and Opera.
+No issues were detected.
+Safari browser test passed - no issues detected.
+Mobile browsers tested - Chrome, Firefox, Samsung browser - no issues detected.
+The site is fully responsive for every size device.
 My friends helped me a lot with game testing so I can assure that the current version is free of bugs, responsive, and it's a lot of fun to play.

 ## Validation Testing